keptn/keptn.github.io/content/docs/0.8.x/integrations/custom_integration/index.md

 - `sh.keptn.event.[task].triggered`

-The `[task]` in the above example works as placeholder for tasks such as: `deployment`, `test`, `evaluation`, `remediation`, etc. In other words, the task defines the topic the Keptn-service is interested in.
-Assuming you writing a Keptn-service for testing, the event type would be: `sh.keptn.event.test.triggered`.
+In this example, the `[task]` works as a placeholder for tasks such as: `deployment`, `test`, `evaluation`, `remediation`, etc. The task defines the topic the Keptn-service is interested in.
+Assuming you are writing a Keptn-service for testing, the event type would be: `sh.keptn.event.test.triggered`.

 **Distributor:**

 * To subscribe your Keptn-service to the `sh.keptn.event.[task].triggered` event, a distributor is required.
-A default distributor is provided in the deployment manifest of the keptn-service-template-go project (see [deploy/service.yaml](https://github.com/keptn-sandbox/keptn-service-template-go/blob/master/deploy/service.yaml)) and shown by the example below:
+A default distributor is provided in the deployment manifest of the keptn-service-template-go template (see [deploy/service.yaml](https://github.com/keptn-sandbox/keptn-service-template-go/blob/master/deploy/service.yaml) and shown by the example below:

 ```yaml
 spec: